-“I don’t know how you do it” is a common reply I hear when someone finds out that I’m raising a family of six on a single income in Seattle, one of the least affordable cities in America (it’s the 8th worst).
+“I don’t know how you do it” is a common reply I hear when someone finds out that I’m raising a family of six and thriving on a single income in Seattle, one of the least affordable cities in America (it’s the 8th worst).

 Most of the time that’s where the conversation ends.
 I go my way and whomever I was talking to goes theirs.
 But every now and then someone will come back later and ask “seriously, how do you do it?”